 The jacking equipment you'll need is stored along the driver's rear wall.
 In some cases, you may have to remove the spare tire in order to reach the jack.
+Your vehicle is also equipped with work gloves and a plastic ground mat to assist in the changing of a flat tire.

-To remove your jack cover, pull up on the latch.
-Pull the wheel blocks, jack and wheel wrench off.
+To remove your jack cover, pull up on the latch at the end of the cover, near the endgate and the latch on the top of the cover.
+Remove the wheel blocks, jack and wheel wrench.